I still know it's you! On Challenges in Anonymizing Source Code: Anonymization under Test

-We implement the code normalization using \emph{LibTooling}, a versatile library of the clang frontend and LLVM compiler infrastructure \citep{clang18}.
-For the coding style imitation, we adopt the open-source framework by \mbox{\citet{QuiMaiRie19}} and fit it to our evaluation setup.
+We implement the code normalization using \emph{LibTooling}, a versatile library of the LLVM infrastructure~\citep{clang18}.
+For the coding style imitation, we again build on the framework by \mbox{\citet{QuiMaiRie19}} and fit it to our setup.
 For the code obfuscation, we employ Stunnix in version 4.7 and Tigress in version 3.1.
-For Stunnix, we enable all options, while for Tigress we focus on advanced features, such as virtualizing functions, inserting random code, and obscuring API calls. \autoref{tab:tigress-transformations} in \appref{sec:appendix-tigress-transformations} lists the used features in detail.
-Finally, we ensure that both tools are given proper random seeds so that randomized elements are different in each run.
+For Stunnix, we enable all options, while for Tigress we focus on advanced features, such as virtualizing functions, inserting random code, and obscuring API calls. \autoref{tab:tigress-transformations} in \appref{sec:appendix-tigress-transformations} lists the used features.
+We ensure that both tools are given random seeds so that randomized elements are different in each run.

-Prior work~\cite{IslHarLiuNar+15, AbuAbuMohNya+18} has not specified the particular version of Stunnix.
-We use the publicly available evaluation edition 4.7 of Stunnix that is presumably also used by other work.
-This version does not provide manglers for identifiers, which may lead to an overestimation of the attribution performance.
-As a remedy, we re-implement an own MD5-mangler for identifiers according to the manual of the developer version of Stunnix that requires payment.